anuket-project/anuket-specifications/doc/tech/approach.md

 ### SDN Overlay and SDN Underlay concepts, layering and relationships

-An SDN Overlay controller (here denoted SDNo) is responsible for managing the SW Virtualization Layer virtual switching that manages the Overlay Network switching and encapsulation and mapping onto the Underlay Networks.
+An SDN Overlay controller (here denoted SDNo) is responsible for managing the SW Virtualization Layer virtual switching that manages the Overlay Network switching and encapsulation, and mapping onto the Underlay Networks.

 In cases where the V/CNF bypasses the SW Virtualization Layer virtual switching e.g. high performance applications using SR-IOV, there is a need for the HW Infrastructure Layer to perform the encapsulation and mapping onto the Underlay Networking.
-This is controlled by the SDN Underlay controller (SDNu) that is authoritative and ensures separation of the shared Underlay Networking resources.
+This is controlled by the SDN Underlay controller (SDNu) that is authoritative and ensures the Overlay Networking separation on the shared Underlay Networking resources.

 SDNo controllers can request Underlay encapsulation and mapping to be done by signaling to an SDNu controller.
 There are however today no standardized way for this signaling and by that there is a missing reference point and API description in this architecture.
+Examples of useful concepts for this interfaces would be L2GW (OpenStack) and OVSDB.

-For deployments with multiple SW Virtualization instances sharing the same Underlay Networking resources, it is the SDNu responsibility to ensure separation of the shared Underlay resources and to set up appropriate enforcements in the Underlay Networking forwarding plane since each SW Virtualization instance or V/CNF that bypasses its local virtual switching instance cannot be trusted.
+For deployments with multiple SW Virtualization instances sharing the same Underlay Networking resources, it is the SDNu (or SDNuP) responsibility to ensure separation of the shared Underlay resources and to set up appropriate enforcements in the Underlay Networking forwarding plane since each SW Virtualization instance or V/CNF that bypasses its local virtual switching instance cannot be trusted.
 Any fault or misconfiguration in such instances could potentially destroy all networking in the shared Underlay Networking.

 Two use case examples with both SDNo and SDNu controllers depicting a normal virtual switch encapsulating SW Virtualization Infrastructure instance and another high performance oriented SW Virtualization Infrastructure instance (e.g. using SR-IOV) are described in the figure below.
-The example is showing how the encapsulation and mapping could be done in the virtual switch or in a SmartNIC on top of a statically provisioned underlay switching fabric, but another example could also have been depicted with the SDNu controlling the underlay switching fabric without usage of SmartNICs.
+The examples are showing how the encapsulation and mapping could be done in the virtual switch or in a SmartNIC on top of a statically provisioned underlay switching fabric, but another example could also have been depicted with the SDNu controlling the underlay switching fabric without usage of SmartNICs.

 ![SDN_Controller_relationships](https://github.com/cntt-n/CNTT/tree/master/doc/tech/figures/RM_NW_Concepts_Layering-SDNo_SDNu_Examples-PA4.jpg)